kensho-technologies/graphql-compiler/docs/source/core_specification/schema_types.rst

 the GraphQL union.

 For example, suppose :code:`Food` and :code:`Species` are concrete types and :code:`Food` is a superclass of :code:`Species` in an OrientDB schema.
-Then the OrientDB schema generation function would generate an union class in the schema
+Then the GraphQL schema generation function would generate an union class in the schema

 .. code::